nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/core-server/content-repository/content-repository-tutorials/how-to-define-a-document-type.md

 1. Click on **Save** to save your configuration.
 1. [Deploy your configuration]({{page page='nuxeo-dev-tools-extension'}}#hot-reload) on your Nuxeo Platform instance.
-1. Start Nuxeo Platform instance.
+1. Start your Nuxeo Server.
 Your new document type is displayed in the **Available document Types** popup window.

 To create a document, click on the Create button and select your document type.